Hacker0x01/hacker101/sessions/clickjacking.md

 Clickjacking
 ============

-In this session ...
+In this session we'll talk about clickjacking, an attack that can trick victims into performing actions surreptitiously.

 What you'll learn
 -----------------

-- Required tools
-- Thinking like a breaker
-- Attacker-defender imbalance
+- Clickjacking
-- Lightweight threat assessment and prioritization
+	- What it is
+	- How it works
-- How to write good bug reports
+	- How to defend against it
-- Reflected XSS (Cross-Site Scripting)

 Video
 -----